ericelliott/rtype/README.md

 ### Key Definition

-For convenience, interfaces that feature similar keys can use property templates.
-These templates let us define labels for objects' keys.
-Optionally you can set their type as well; if omitted the type defaults to `String`.
+Dynamic properties may be labeled and typed.
+If omitted, the type defaults to `String`.

 ```js
 {